 Because Canada’s government is on board, the market is more structured.
 Canada exports far more marijuana than they import, so there are very few added fees associated with the price of importing product.
 Government-controlled shops will offer a more flat-rate price, which is set to be somewhere around $8-10 per gram.
 The Canadian government hopes to rival black market prices and reduce the amount of marijuana bought on the street, therefore they regulate the prices on legal marijuana that is sold in order to keep prices low.

-Marijuana prices on the black market vary wildly by location, and it is impossible to accurately represent them.
+Street prices for marijuana can vary wildly making it is impossible to accurately determine them.
 In some areas in the southern United States, a quarter ounce can be bought for around 65 dollars.
-In northern areas, black market prices are lower.
+In northern areas, street prices are lower.
 Black market prices include no taxes or regulations, which can significantly decrease the price compared to pot purchased in dispensaries.

 However, there is a reason that “street weed” costs so little.
 Most marijuana bought on the black market is home-grown by someone with a “green thumb” or imported from other countries, such as Mexico.
 Because the product is not produced commercially, tested for potency, or produced under important safety regulation, the quality varies significantly.
-Black market products are notoriously unreliable, and generally, have much lower amounts of THC and other cannabinoids than legal marijuana.
+Black market products are notoriously unreliable, and generally, have lower amounts of THC and other cannabinoids than legal marijuana.